jackybourgeois/jackybourgeois.github.io/_posts/2021-07-29-edu-graduation-voice copy.md

 ## Contact

-For more information and application, please contact [Alejandra Gomez Ortega](mailto:A.GomezOrtega@tudelft.nl).
+For more information and application, please get in touch with [Alejandra Gomez Ortega](mailto:A.GomezOrtega@tudelft.nl).

 [Link to PDF](/assets/pdf/graduation-project-voice.pdf)